Codecademy/docs/content/python/glossaries/built-in-functions/bytes.md

 ## Definition

-Returns a byte immutable object of the given bytes of an object.
+Returns a byte immutable object representing the given bytes of an object.

 ## Syntax